Gravitational Waves from First-Order Phase Transitions Assisted by Temperature-Enhanced Scatterings: Introduction

 We then compute the resulting GW spectrum using standard semi-analytic techniques~\cite{Huber:2008hg, Caprini:2015zlo, Caprini:2019egz, Hindmarsh:2017gnf, Ellis:2018mja}.
 By scanning the parameter space $(c,p)$, we identify regions where the GW signal may be within reach of planned observatories such as LISA, DECIGO, and BBO.

 Our results demonstrate that temperature-enhanced scatterings can significantly amplify a FOPT by increasing its strength parameter $\alpha$ and reducing its inverse duration parameter $\beta$, thereby generating an observable GW signal.
 This provides an intriguing complementarity: the same mechanism that could produce the BAU may also lead to testable predictions for GW experiments.
-This connection highlights the power of GW cosmology as a probe of physics beyond the Standard Model and motivates further exploration of explicit particle models that realize this scenario~\cite{Croon:2020cgk, Athron:2019teq, Alves:2018jsw, Beniwal:2017eik, Hashino:2018wee, Chiang:2018gsn, Balazs:2016tbi, Chala:2016ykx, Ellis:2019oqb, Fairbairn:2019xog, Ramsey-Musolf:2019lsf, Srivastava:2025oer, Chaudhuri:2024vrd, Roy:2022gop, Chatterjee:2022pxf, Borah:2023zsb,Ghosh:2025cxp}.
+Moreover, by grounding the $T$-dependent correction in explicit finite-temperature self-energy effects, our analysis connects microphysical scattering processes to macroscopic cosmological observables in a self-consistent manner.
+This connection highlights the power of GW cosmology as a probe of physics beyond the Standard Model and motivates further exploration of explicit particle models that realize this scenario~\cite{Croon:2020cgk, Athron:2019teq, Alves:2018jsw, Beniwal:2017eik, Hashino:2018wee, Chiang:2018gsn, Balazs:2016tbi, Chala:2016ykx, Ellis:2019oqb, Fairbairn:2019xog, Ramsey-Musolf:2019lsf, Srivastava:2025oer, Chaudhuri:2024vrd, Roy:2022gop, Chatterjee:2022pxf, Borah:2023zsb,Ghosh:2025cxp,Chaudhuri:2025ylu,Chaudhuri:2025cjp,Chaudhuri:2021agl,Chaudhuri:2021rwt,Chaudhuri:2021ibc}.

 This paper is organized as follows.
 In Section~\ref{sec:framework}, we present the theoretical framework and parameterization of temperature-enhanced scatterings and describe their effect on the thermal effective potential.
 Section~\ref{sec:gw} outlines the methodology used to compute the associated stochastic GW spectrum.
 In Section~\ref{sec:parameter_scan}, we examine the parameter space and evaluate the GW signal for representative benchmark points.
 Our main results are presented and discussed in Section~\ref{sec:results}, followed by our summary and outlook in Section~\ref{sec:discussion_conclusion}.